-Learning how to use a compass can be daunting.
+If you have never learned compass reading before it can be a little daunting to start.
 With all the numbers, scales, and degrees on there, you might be tempted to just skip it and rely on digital varieties like the one installed on your phone.

 But when the chips are down and your battery’s drained, the humble, old-fashioned compass becomes your number one wilderness survival tool.
 More than just telling which way north is, the compass can help you locate yourself in the middle of any terrain, follow a specific direction amidst unmarked trails, tell you how far you have to go and, finally, find your way safely to camp.